henryzhao/pyapk/README.md

 >How to contribute page: [https://github.com/WS-DREAM/WSRec/wiki/How-to-contribute](https://github.com/WS-DREAM/WSRec/wiki/How-to-contribute)

-Your implementations built on our framework are welcome to be hosted on this repository, or a external link can be directed to your own Github repository.
+Your implementations built on our framework are welcome to be linked to this repository for broad distribution (via a submodule).
 Please feel free to contact us.
 Any contribution will be appreciated.

 #### Contributors
 A big thanks to WSRec contributors:
-- [Jieming Zhu](http://jiemingzhu.github.io/), The Chinese University of Hong Kong (Project Founder)
+- [Jieming Zhu](http://jiemingzhu.github.io/), The Chinese University of Hong Kong (Project Coordinator)
 - [Zibin Zheng](http://www.zibinzheng.com/), The Chinese University of Hong Kong (Contribute UIPCC)
 - Pinjia He, The Chinese University of Hong Kong (Contribute HMF)
 - [Yuwen Xiong](https://github.com/Orpine), Zhejiang University (Contribute TF, NTF, WSPred, OPred, Biased_MF, SVD++)